Aachen Cathedral: Carolingian Octagon (Palatine chapel)

 The upper gallery openings are divided by a grid of columns.
 These columns are ancient and come from St. Gereon in Cologne.
 Charlemagne allowed further spolia to be brought to Aachen from Rome and Ravenna at the end of the 8th century.
 In 1794, during the French occupation of the Rheinland, they were removed to Paris, but in 1815 up to half the pieces remaining in the Louvre were brought back to Aachen.
 In the 1840s they were restored to their original places once more and new columns of Odenberg granite were substituted for the missing columns.
 The interior walls were initially lined with a marble facade.
 The round arched openings in the upper floor in the side walls of the octagon, between the columns, in front of a mezzanine, are decorated with a metre-high railing of Carolingian bronze rails.
 These bronze rails were cast 1200 years ago in a single piece according to Roman models.
 The original cupola mosaic was probably executed around 800 and known from Medieval sources depicted Christ as the triumphant lord of the world, surrounded by the symbols of the Four Evangelists, with the twenty-four elders from the Apocalypse of John offering their crowns to him.
-In 1880-81 it was recreated by the Venetian workshop of Antonio Salviati, according to the plans of the Belgian architect Jean-Baptiste de Béthune.
+In 1880–81 it was recreated by the Venetian workshop of Antonio Salviati, according to the plans of the Belgian architect Jean-Baptiste de Béthune.
 The dome was intricately decorated with a mosaic tile.

-The exterior walls of the Carolingian octagon, made of quarry stone, is largely unjointed and lacks further ornamentation.
+The exterior walls of the Carolingian octagon, made of quarry stone, are largely unjointed and lack further ornamentation.
 The only exception is that the projections of the pillars of the cupola are crowned by antique capitals.
 Above the Carolingian masonry, there is a Romanesque series of arches above a late Roman gable.
 The Octagon is crowned by unusual baroque vents.

 Aachen Cathedral was plastered red in the time of Charlemagne, according to the most recent findings of the Rheinish Office for Monuments.
 This plaster was made longer-lasting through the addition of crushed red brick.
 The colour was probably also a reference to the imperial associations of the work.